hemml/OMGlib/README.md

 You can use `(remote-exec cmd [nowait])` function to execute any CL code `cmd` in the browser.
 This function has optional argument `nowait` - set it to `T` if you are not needed to return value(s) and the function will return nil immediately.
 If there is a timeout occurred while waiting a response, a error condition will be raised, when you call it within a session context.
 If no current session is set, the code will be executed in all connected browsers and list of return values will be returned.
 You can change remote-exec timeout by setting the `omg::*remote-exec-timeout*` (in seconds), which is 600 by default.

+Each time, when timeout occurred in remote-exec, the internal counter in session object is increased.
+You can obtain this counter value from browser-side with function `(omgutil:get-timeouts)` and reset it with `(omgutil:reset-timeouts)`.
+This allows you to check, does the server tried to communicate with the browser during disconnection.

 ### Adding a custom HTML into default document body

 The default HTML page returned for "/" just contains the main js script link, but you can add any extra HTML into document body, for example to display "Loading..." message: